What is Binge Eating Disorder?

 Like anorexia nervosa and bulimia nervosa, binge eating is classified as an eating disorder.
-Research has found that binge eating is the most common eating disorder in Australia and one of the factors that predispose obesity.
-Marked by frequent episodes of excessive over-eating, feelings of shame and a loss of control often accompany the "disorder".
+Research has found that binge eating is the most common eating disorder in Australia and one of the factors that predispose individuals to obesity.

 Associated problems can include digestive complaints, guilt, shame, joint pain and degeneration, self-hatred, fatigue, depression and more.
 Eating problems are also common in individuals who experienced sexual or emotional abuse in their younger years.

 Binge eating can turn into a vicious cycle because, more often than not, the binge eater will realize their eating habits are not normal, or they’ll find themselves gaining a lot of weight.
 They’ll try to control their calorie intake by dieting or going to the gym and exercising.
 But in trying to reduce their calorie intake, the individual is left feeling hungry, leading to an increase in binge eating.

 When people binge eat, their actions are beyond their control, and it is very much an actual illness.
 Approximately 3.5% of adult women and 2% of adult men suffer from binge eating disorders.

 Binge eaters tend to hide their behaviour from family members and friends because they feel ashamed and embarrassed about what they do when they’re in a state of binging.
 This can lead to emotional problems if left untreated.

 What are Treatment Options for Binge Eating Disorder?